-&lt;sup>1 Dr. Richard A. Ross, "Testing Report and Recommendations," Ohio Department of Education, January 15, 2015, https://education.ohio.gov/getattachment/Topics/Testing/Ohio-s-State-Tests/Testing-Report-and-Recommendations-2015.pdf.aspx.
+1 Dr. Richard A. Ross, "Testing Report and Recommendations," Ohio Department of Education, January 15, 2015, https://education.ohio.gov/getattachment/Topics/Testing/Ohio-s-State-Tests/Testing-Report-and-Recommendations-2015.pdf.aspx.

-- Provide an experienced teacher with specific qualifications to each student retained under the third grade reading guarantee; - Require teachers to be licensed in the grade levels in which they are teaching; - Require an instructor to hold a valid educator license issued by the State Board, so long as the instructor is qualified based on experience; - Adhere to the mentoring component of the Ohio Teacher Residency Program, so long as the district utilizes a local approach to train and support new teachers; - Adhere to any minimum or maximum class size provision in statutory law or in the State Board's rules or standards.
+- Adhere to the mentoring component of the Ohio Teacher Residency Program, so long as the district utilizes a local approach to train and support new teachers; - Adhere to any minimum or maximum class size provision in statutory law or in the State Board's rules or standards.

-A school district qualifies for the above exemptions if it has received all of the following on its most recent state report card: (1) at least 85% of the total possible points for the performance index score, (2) a grade of an "A" for performance indicators met, (3) a four-year adjusted cohort graduation rate of at least 93%, and (4) a five-year adjusted cohort graduation rate of at least 95%.
-Based on report card data, 125 out of 610 school districts (20.5%) would have qualified for the exemptions during the 2013-2014 school year.
+The bill defines a "high-performing" school district as one that received all of the following on the district's most recent state report card: (1) at least 85% of the total possible points for the performance index score, (2) a grade of an "A" for performance indicators met, (3) a four-year adjusted cohort graduation rate of at least 93%, and (4) a five -year adjusted cohort graduation rate of at least 95%.
+Based on report card data, 125 out of 610 school districts (20.5%) would have qualified as "high-performing" during the 2013-2014 school year.
 Accordingly, these districts may experience a decrease in costs due to reduced administrative burden.